 Next, take the funicular up to the Mirador de Artxanda lookout for panoramic views of the city.
 The park is an ideal place for a picnic, but otherwise you’ll need to walk a way down the road to a couple of restaurants if you want to buy lunch or water.

-While you may not get tickets to see the local Athletic Bilbao football team in action, you can still have a drink and pintxos at La Campa de los Ingleses next to their home stadium, San Mamés.
-The tavern has a clear view of the stadium and field.
+While you may not be able to get tickets to see the local Athletic Bilbao football team in action, you can certainly have a drink and pintxos at La Campa de los Ingleses.
+It’s located next to San Mamés — the team’s home stadium — and offers a clear view of the field.

-In the evening nothing beats a cocktail at a rooftop bar.
+In the evening, nothing beats a cocktail at a rooftop bar.
 Gran Hotel Domine’s rooftop terrace offers great views of the Guggenheim.
-A selection of their raciones (bite-sized appetisers) could pass for an evening meal.
+A selection of their raciones (bite-sized appetisers) can easily suffice for a meal.

 Great places to eat in Bilbao

 Basque Country is renowned for its distinctive cuisine, which focusses heavily on seafood.

 I love oysters.
 So I was thrilled to discover El Puertito — an oyster bar which supplies oysters all over Spain.
 Spoil yourself with a mixed half dozen, washed down with a glass of cava (local sparkling wine).